 I get euphoric when I turn the light on inside some stupid person's brain.

-They call them stupid while you're not sure.
+They call him stupid while you're talking about it.

 It has a definition.